-We visited the Dead Sea as a part of our Jordan itinerary, but you can visit from the Israeli side as well.
+We visited the Dead Sea as a part of our Jordan itinerary but you can visit it from the Israel side as well.
 If you want to enjoy your time to the fullest, there are some things you need to know before visiting.
 Below you can read my top 10 tips for visiting the Dead Sea!

-Floating is truly an incredible experience, but unfortunately it is not recommended to stay in the water for more than 15-20 minutes.
+Floating is truly an incredible experience, but unfortunately, it is not recommended to stay in the water for more than 15-20 minutes.
 The salty water can easily dehydrate your body and can cause electrolyte imbalance.
-Don’t forget to drink lots of water afterwards!
+Don’t forget to drink lots of water afterward!

 That’s why staying in a hotel with direct access to the beach is a good idea – you will have immediate access to fresh water and towels.
-We stayed at the Hilton Dead Sea Resort & Spa and absolutely loved our stay!
+If you’re planning to do so, you might be interested in reading my complete review about the Hilton Dead Sea Resort & Spa!

 As I mentioned before, the water is extremely salty.
 If the water gets in your eyes it will burn like hell.
 Try to avoid splashing and definitely do not jump in the water!

-For the above mentioned reasons it’s better to keep your eyes and mouth out of the water.
+For the above-mentioned reasons, it’s better to keep your eyes and mouth out of the water.
 You can’t actually swim in the water anyway as the salty water will push you to the surface.
-Make sure you fall backwards and not with your face down!
+Make sure you fall backward and not with your face down!

 The high level of salt can easily ruin the color or the texture of your bikini.
-It’s better to use an old swimwear just to be on the safe side.
-If you wanna try mudding then wearing a dark colored bikini is the best idea.
+It’s better to use old swimwear just to be on the safe side.
+If you wanna try mudding then wearing a dark-colored bikini is the best idea.
 Mudding and white bikini don’t go well together, trust me, I know!